LarchLiu/slidev-theme-viplay/README.md

 This theme provides the following components:

-- **SlidesSubtitle** - provide subtitle and tts for slides, you can custome languages and tts models.
+- **SlidesSubtitle** - provide subtitle and tts for slides, you can custom languages and tts models.

 ## Usage